A balanced diet for toddlers

 Fruits and vegetables

 Include around five hand-sized portions of fruit and veg a day.
-Fresh, dried, frozen, canned or in juice form (but do limit juices to one per day as they're sugary) all count – aim to include as many different colours as possible to ensure a variety.
-Eating a ‘rainbow’, for example these frozen fruity skewers provide a great source of micronutrients including vitamin C and make a colourful and enticing snack or dessert.
+Fresh, dried, frozen, canned or in juice form (but limit juices to one per day as they're sugary) all count – aim to include as many different colours as possible to ensure a variety.
+Eating a ‘rainbow’, for example these frozen fruity skewers provide a great source of vitamins and minerals including vitamin C and make a colourful and enticing snack or dessert.

-Three servings per day of dairy foods such as cheese, yogurt and milk would be ideal.
-Full-fat varieties are best for toddlers, but from the age of two onwards, semi-skimmed milk may be introduced as long as their diet is varied and they eat well.
-Children from the age of one can drink unsweetened, calcium-fortified plant ‘milks.’
+Offer 350ml of milk per day or two to three servings of dairy foods such as cheese, fromage frais and yogurt.
+Lower fat milks can be used as an ingredient in cooking from the age of one, but should not be used as a drink until the age of five.
+Children from the age of one can consume unsweetened, calcium-fortified plant ‘milks.’
 However, babies and young children under five should not be given rice drinks because of levels of arsenic in these products.

 Try these cauliflower cheese cakes as a tasty lunch.